seek-oss/seek-style-guide/README.md

 ]
 ```

-In the Webpack config for your node targets, ensure `seek-style-guide` is marked as an external using [webpack-node-externals](https://github.com/liady/webpack-node-externals):
+In the Webpack config for your node targets, ensure `seek-style-guide/react` is marked as an external using [webpack-node-externals](https://github.com/liady/webpack-node-externals):

 ```js
 const nodeExternals = require('webpack-node-externals');